 Just when you thought the best of the autumn fruit was over, this knobbly, fragrant relative of the pear is ready to pick.
 Quinces are a lost seasonal culinary treasure, harvested in October and November when they turn golden.

 As the pace of things slows down in autumn, quinces are just right for slow cooked seasonal dishes, both sweet and savoury.
-Add to apple crumbles or pies, serve with game, casseroles or tagines; a very versatile treat.
+Add to apple crumbles or pies, serve with game, casseroles or tagines.

 Perfect poached or baked, they cannot be hurried as in their raw state they are very hard and a little bitter.